 the conventional comedy-drama.
 Not to be taken seriously at any point, the picture is a hilarious

 treatment of a shop girl's search for romance, affording a leading role that gives the star freedom to

-scuffle in the coal bin and her turbulent debut at the ball, meet with loud approval from children,
+in the coal bin and her turbulent debut at the ball, meet with loud approval from children, and from

 A visit to a fake seeress is enough to inspire the heroine, Mayme Ladd, with the fancy that she is the